Sonoco Products (NYSE:SON) Updates Q1 2022 Earnings Guidance

 Sonoco Products (NYSE:SON – Get Rating) updated its first quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $1.700-$1.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.260.
 The company issued revenue guidance of -.

-A number of research analysts have weighed in on the company.
-Zacks Investment Research upgraded Sonoco Products from a hold rating to a buy rating and set a $59.00 price objective on the stock in a report on Monday, December 27th.
-Seaport Global Securities upgraded Sonoco Products from a neutral rating to a buy rating and set a $66.00 price objective on the stock in a report on Tuesday, December 21st.
-Seaport Research Partners upgraded Sonoco Products from a neutral rating to a buy rating in a report on Tuesday, December 21st.
-BMO Capital Markets reiterated a hold rating and set a $65.00 price target on shares of Sonoco Products in a report on Wednesday, December 22nd.
-Finally, StockNews.com started coverage on Sonoco Products in a report on Thursday, March 31st.
-They set a hold rating on the stock.
-One investment analyst has rated the stock with a sell rating, four have given a hold rating and four have issued a buy rating to the stock.
-According to MarketBeat, the stock currently has a consensus rating of Hold and a consensus target price of $62.00.
+A number of equities analysts recently issued reports on the stock.
+UBS Group dropped their price objective on shares of Sonoco Products from $64.00 to $60.00 and set a neutral rating on the stock in a report on Tuesday, January 4th.
+Seaport Global Securities upgraded shares of Sonoco Products from a neutral rating to a buy rating and set a $66.00 target price on the stock in a research note on Tuesday, December 21st.
+Seaport Research Partners upgraded shares of Sonoco Products from a neutral rating to a buy rating in a research note on Tuesday, December 21st.
+Seaport Res Ptn restated a buy rating on shares of Sonoco Products in a research note on Friday, February 11th.
+Finally, BMO Capital Markets restated a hold rating and set a $65.00 target price on shares of Sonoco Products in a research note on Wednesday, December 22nd.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating and four have issued a buy rating to the stock.
+According to data from MarketBeat, Sonoco Products presently has an average rating of Hold and a consensus price target of $62.00.

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, March 10th.
-Investors of record on Wednesday, February 23rd were given a dividend of $0.45 per share.
-This represents a $1.80 dividend on an annualized basis and a dividend yield of 2.89%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, March 10th.
+Investors of record on Wednesday, February 23rd were issued a $0.45 dividend.
+This represents a $1.80 dividend on an annualized basis and a dividend yield of 2.84%.
 The ex-dividend date of this dividend was Tuesday, February 22nd.
-Sonoco Products’s payout ratio is -211.76%.
+Sonoco Products’s dividend payout ratio (DPR) is presently -211.76%.

-In other Sonoco Products news, VP Harold G. Cummings III acquired 2,200 shares of the business’s stock in a transaction that occurred on Tuesday, February 15th.
+In other Sonoco Products news, VP Harold G. Cummings III bought 2,200 shares of the business’s stock in a transaction that occurred on Tuesday, February 15th.
 The stock was purchased at an average cost of $56.45 per share, with a total value of $124,190.00.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-0.47% of the stock is currently owned by company insiders.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Company insiders own 0.47% of the company’s stock.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Goldman Sachs Group Inc. grew its position in Sonoco Products by 49.4% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 306,816 shares of the industrial products company’s stock valued at $17,762,000 after acquiring an additional 101,470 shares in the last quarter.
-Legal & General Group Plc boosted its stake in shares of Sonoco Products by 0.3% in the 4th quarter.
-Legal & General Group Plc now owns 208,939 shares of the industrial products company’s stock valued at $12,095,000 after buying an additional 602 shares during the period.
-Comerica Bank boosted its stake in shares of Sonoco Products by 0.9% in the 4th quarter.
-Comerica Bank now owns 51,116 shares of the industrial products company’s stock valued at $2,908,000 after buying an additional 444 shares during the period.
-Advisors Asset Management Inc. boosted its stake in shares of Sonoco Products by 1.5% in the 4th quarter.
-Advisors Asset Management Inc. now owns 38,484 shares of the industrial products company’s stock valued at $2,228,000 after buying an additional 563 shares during the period.
-Finally, Glenmede Trust Co.
-NA boosted its stake in shares of Sonoco Products by 350.2% in the 4th quarter.
-Glenmede Trust Co.
-NA now owns 34,383 shares of the industrial products company’s stock valued at $1,988,000 after buying an additional 26,746 shares during the period.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+BlackRock Inc. boosted its stake in Sonoco Products by 2.7% during the fourth quarter.
+BlackRock Inc. now owns 10,629,042 shares of the industrial products company’s stock worth $615,316,000 after buying an additional 284,333 shares during the period.
+Comerica Bank boosted its stake in Sonoco Products by 0.9% during the fourth quarter.
+Comerica Bank now owns 51,116 shares of the industrial products company’s stock worth $2,908,000 after buying an additional 444 shares during the period.
+Richwood Investment Advisors LLC purchased a new position in Sonoco Products during the fourth quarter worth $39,000.
+Goldman Sachs Group Inc. boosted its stake in Sonoco Products by 49.4% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 306,816 shares of the industrial products company’s stock worth $17,762,000 after buying an additional 101,470 shares during the period.
+Finally, Virtu Financial LLC purchased a new position in Sonoco Products during the fourth quarter worth $293,000.
 77.25% of the stock is owned by institutional investors.

 About Sonoco Products (Get Rating)